Washington chemical plant explosion kills one worker

 How established institutions -- agencies, courts, allied governments -- are likely to frame it.

-Federal and state safety regulators will examine compliance with existing hazardous materials handling rules and response protocols.
+State and federal safety agencies will examine compliance with chemical handling and emergency protocols.

 National Security View